 Ana Chavarria, front office manager of The Times Hotel, and Lorraine DeSantes, the hotel's director of marketing, learn that their city will be hosting the next Olympic Games.
-The city council and the tourism board are planning to develop a program to ensure that high-quality service will be delivered by all agencies, private and commercial, to the many guests.
-Individual groups (hotels, restaurants, public transportation, etc.) will meet and decide on a course of action.
+The city council and the tourism board are planning to meet to work on a program to ensure that quality service will be delivered by all agencies, private and commercial, to the many guests.
+There will be individual groups (hotels, restaurants, public transportation, etc.) that will meet and decide on a course of action.
 Margaret Chu, general manager of The Times Hotel, wants Ana and Lorraine to represent the hotel on the Hotel Hospitality Commission.

-Because the Games are several years away, there is ample time to involve various constituencies in developing a plan for implementation.
+Since the next games are several years away, there is ample time to involve various constituencies in developing a plan for implementation.

 After a few meetings with the commission, the group feels it should break into smaller teams to discuss developing specific components of delivering quality service.
-Ana and Lorraine are heading the Service to the International Visitor planning team.
+Ana and Lorraine are heading the "Service to the International Visitor" planning team.
 What suggestions would you give Ana and Lorraine as they lead this team?
-Prepare an agenda for the team's first meeting.
+Prepare an agenda for the first meeting of their team.